patmcdonald/ProgData52465_assignment/README.md

-# This is my first commiti and content for this assignment.
+# This is my first commit and content for this assignment.